RafaGago/mini-async-log-c/readme.md

 - Compile-time removable severities.

+- Lazy evaluated parameters.
+If the log call is filtered out because of a low severity it doesn't get evaluated.

 - Zero-copy logging of strings/memory ranges: achieved by just invoking a destruction callback from where manual deallocation or reference counting can be done.